axjv/TOS-lua/README.md

 #### fixFontSizeSlider
 Fix the font size slider in the chat options to dynamically update the font size in the chat frame.

+#### mieiUtility
+A utility file for common functions used in my other addons.

+This is a dependency for most of my other addons and should be installed along with them.

 #### nowPlaying
 Add text above the chat window to show the currently playing BGM. [preview](https://i.imgur.com/tJGwNUr.png)

 You can optionally enable this all of the time, enable it as a notification for a set duration once the BGM changes, or disable it altogether.
 See the top of the file to change these settings.
 The default setting is notification style with a 15 second duration.

-If you have [cwAPI](https://github.com/fiote/treeofsavior-addons) installed, in-game slash commands will be available, however this is not a dependency for the core functionality of the addon.

 Available slash commands: